-Member's name Executive status Independence status Peter Kazacos - Chair Non-Executive Chairman Independent Sean Mulhearn Non-Executive Director Independent Anthony Hartnell (resigned 7 February 2022) Non-Executive Director Non-independent Nicholas Hartnell (appointed 25 May 2022) Non-Executive Director Non-independent
+Member's name Executive status Independence status Peter Kazacos - Chair Non-Executive Chairman Independent Sean Mulhearn Non-Executive Director Independent Nicholas Hartnell Non-Executive Director Non-independent

 The Nomination and Remuneration Committee has three members and consists of only Non-Executive Directors.
-During the period of 7 February 2022 to 25 May 2022, the Nomination and Remuneration Committee consisted of two members.
 The Chair of the Committee is Peter Kazacos, who is an Independent Director.
 Two of three current Members are independent Directors (including the Chair) which the Board considers provides sufficient independent presence on the Committee.